Divi or Avada: The Most Popular Multipurpose WordPress Themes Compared!

 Divi Leads Split Testing Tool

-A new feature that was added in version 2.7 was the Divi Leads split testing tool was added in another update.
-This powerful optimization tool makes it very easy to create multiple variations of your page elements — such as buttons, images, or call-to-actions — and then display them to different segments of your audience.
-The purpose of this is to find out which version produces the best results.
+The Divi Leads split testing tool was added in another update.
+This powerful optimization tool makes it very easy to create multiple variations of your page elements — such as buttons, images or calls-to-action — and then display them to different segments of your audience, so you can find out which version produces the best results.

 Split testing is vital for any website that’s been built with a specific goal in mind.
 Thanks to Divi Leads, the whole process of optimizing your website for higher goal conversion rates is now very straightforward.

 Clicking on an element in your Divi Builder layout gives you the option to create one or more variations of that element.
 You can define your goal, then sit back and wait for the results to come in.

 However, when it comes to really personalizing how your website looks, most of the relevant theme options are found through the intuitive WordPress Customizer tool.

 Through this interface, you can customize the layout settings, typography choices, header properties, footer elements, button styles, color schemes and much more.

-Again, as this all takes places through the Customizer, you get a live preview of your changes as you make them.
+As this all takes place through the Customizer, you get a live preview of your changes as you make them.

 Portability between Sites

 Another area where Divi shines is its portability — i.e., the ease with which you can move your work, settings, layouts and other assets between Divi-powered websites.

-If you’re a web designer creating sites for clients, or you have multiple WordPress websites of your own, this’ll likely be a huge draw — potentially saving you a fair amount of time and effort by enabling you to quickly import and export content between projects.
+If you’re a web designer creating sites for clients, or you have multiple WordPress websites of your own, this will likely be a huge draw — potentially saving you a fair amount of time and effort by enabling you to quickly import and export content between projects.

 Divi Pricing Information

-To access Divi, you’ll need to join the Elegant Themes club and shell out $89 for one year of access to all of their themes (including the impressive Extra theme, which is well worth checking out if you aren’t already familiar with it) and their plugins.
+To access Divi, you’ll need to join the Elegant Themes club and pay $89 for one year of access to all of its products, including the impressive Extra theme — which is well worth checking out if you aren’t already familiar with it — and a range of plugins.